-If selected, Alternative 3, the Proposed Action with Additional Conditions of Approval, would result in the operator undertaking the proposed activities, as requested and conditioned in the plan; however, the operator would be required to undertake additional conditions of approval as identified by BOEM and NMFS.
+If selected, Alternative 3, the Proposed Action as Submitted with Additional Conditions of Approval, would allow the operator to undertake the proposed activities, as requested and conditioned in the plan; however, the operator would be required to implement additional mitigation and monitoring measures as identified by BOEM and NMFS.
 As described in the analysis above, impacts to archaeological resources are not expected.
 The conditions of approval outlined in Chapter 2.4 are not expected to increase or decrease the potential for effects to archaeological from the proposed action.
-Alternative 3 does not differ from Alternative 2 because the additional conditions of approval do not address this resource (i.e., all assumptions, estimates, and conclusions are identical).
+Alternative 3 does not differ from Alternative 2 because the additional mitigation and monitoring measures do not address this resource (i.e., all assumptions, estimates, and conclusions are identical).